yellowdog/python-examples/README.md

 In the Compute Source Template `imageId` property, an Image Family **name** may be used instead of an ID.
 For example: `"imageId": "yd-agent-docker"`.
 The `yd-create` command will look up the Image Family name and substitute its ID.

-## Compute Requirement Templates
+### Compute Requirement Templates

 The Compute Requirement Template example and schema can be found at: https://docs.yellowdog.co/api/?spec=Compute%20API#tag/compute/post/compute/templates/requirements.

-An example Compute Requirement resource specification is found below, for a **static** tempate:
+An example Compute Requirement resource specification is found below.
+This is for a **static** tempate:

 ```json
 {